CSS : Cascading Style Sheets

 - Inline styling: Don't hard code into HTML markup (pref use

-stylesheet)- performance loss is minimal
+.cssstylesheet)- performance loss is minimal

 - Usage of